 - Narrow focus on STEM (science, technology, engineering, math) subjects without equal investment in foreign language, music, and arts instruction

-- Reduction in funds for technology and basic instructional materials
+- Inadequate funds for technology and basic instructional materials

 The standardized testing introduced by the federal No Child Left Behind legislation had some initial value, in that it highlighted significant performance gaps between different groups of children – sometimes within the same schools.
 But the proliferation of high-stakes testing that followed has become one of the greatest obstacles to school and student achievement.
-This testing focuses far too much time, money and effort on the narrow set of skills that can be measured by a standardized test, often at the expense of creativity, depth of thought, and the love of learning.
+Testing focused too much on the narrow set of skills that can be measured by a standardized test should not be the leading determinant of a teacher’s effectiveness and pay nor of a child’s academic abilities.
+Parents need to know how their children are doing academically, principals need to know how to help teachers improve instruction, and teachers need test data to guide their instruction and intervention.
+Using test scores to rate schools and teachers exclusively harms public education’s goal of designing meaningful learning experiences for all students.

-To meet the federal requirements for its Race to the Top grant, North Carolina developed nearly one hundred new state tests.
-Now, under the North Carolina Excellent Public Schools Act of 2013, NC public schools will use these end-of-grade and end-of-course tests to grade schools on a scale from A to F. In Indiana and Florida, where similar grading schemes are employed, schools that serve a high proportion of low-income students are graded D or F at a much higher rate than schools that serve high-income students.
+To meet the federal requirements for its Race to the Top grant, North Carolina developed numerous new state tests.
+Now, under the North Carolina Excellent Public Schools Act of 2013, NC public schools use these end-of-grade and end-of-course tests to grade schools on a scale from A to F. In Indiana and Florida, where similar grading schemes are employed, schools that serve a high proportion of low-income students are graded D or F at a much higher rate than schools that serve high-income students.
+The A-F grades for each NC school by the percent of low income children in the school is presented here.
+School grades continue to be strongly correlated to family income levels.

-Public schools must take all children and give them an opportunity to succeed academically, regardless of their race, their family income, or where they live.
 Effective public schools should offer an excellent educational environment where parents and teachers work together to prepare each child for career or college.
-In addition to a rich classroom experience, school-based services that address a child’s social, emotional, and health needs must be made available to all eligible students.
-Finally, our public schools should provide a healthy, safe school climate with discipline practices that promote fair and respectful treatment of students and encourage students to stay in school and graduate.
+In addition to a rich classroom experience, our public schools should provide a healthy, safe school climate with discipline practices that promote fair and respectful treatment of students and encourage students to stay in school and graduate.
+Finally, school-based services that address a child’s social, emotional, and health needs must be made available to all eligible students.

-The bottom line is that every school should be a place each parent would want their child to attend; every learning environment should offer the resources needed so students feel ready to be productive, engaged citizens when they graduate.
+Every school should be a place each parent would want their child to attend; every learning environment should offer the resources needed so students can be prepared to be productive, engaged citizens when they graduate and take their place in society.